Hamvir/Hamvir.github.io/projects.md

 title: My projects

 ---
-## Final Year Project - Smart Stick for blind people prototype
+## BTech Final Year Project - Smart Stick for blind people prototype
 Final year(2020-2021)

 >Project is to create a cost effective smart stick for blind people that can help them identify dangerous things ahead, including fire hazards to potholes on roads.It includes a simple arduino nano that takes care of the fire hazards and pot holes.
-Along with it we also added a raspberry pi to it that takes in pictures of the surrounding and notifies it to the blind person
+Along with it we also added a raspberry pi to it that takes in pictures of the surrounding and notifies it to the blind person.

-## Minor Project ff
+## BTech Minor Projects
 ### counter
 6th Sem(2020)